thesurlydev/darkdev/README.md

 # darkdev

 A development toolkit written in Rust that provides real-time monitoring and project management capabilities.
-It consists of two main components:
+It consists of three main components:

 - `ddw` (DarkDev Watch): A file watcher that monitors multiple projects and executes commands when changes are detected
 - `ddc` (DarkDev Command): A CLI tool for managing projects and their configurations
+- `dda` (DarkDev API): HTTP API server for project management operations

 ## Features

+### Interactive Setup Wizard
+* **Smart Project Detection**: Automatically detects Java (Maven), Rust (Cargo), Node.js, and Python projects
+* **Guided Configuration**: Step-by-step wizard to configure DarkDev for your environment
+* **Template-Based Setup**: Pre-configured templates for common project types
+* **Beautiful CLI**: Colorful, interactive prompts with sensible defaults

 ### File Watcher (ddw)
 * **Multi-Project Support**: Watch and manage multiple projects simultaneously